The Driver’s Seat reveals a woman’s murder in the words of the eye witnesses – but the story they tell can’t be trusted. Spoilers.

 In the opening pages of The Driver’s Seat, the protagonist – we only ever know her as ‘Lise’ – is trying on a gaudy dress.
-After initially being delighted with her find, once Lise learns the dress is made of stain-resistant fabric she becomes almost hysterical:
+At first she loves it, but becomes almost hysterical when she learns it’s stain resistant:

 The customer, a young woman, is suddenly tearing at the fastener at the neck, pulling at the zip of the dress.
 She is saying, ‘Get this thing off me.
 Off me, at once.’ (p7)

-By the end of the novel, Lise’s reaction to the stain-resistant fabric remains as ludicrous as her fashion sense – yet, with hindsight, comes the suggestion of some kind of macabre rationale.
-Lise, it would seem, means all along to have herself killed.
-Her journey throughout involves a search for ‘Mr Right’ – not for a man with whom she can settle down, but to whom she can entrust her death, and the dress is to be both peacock plumage and a prop.
-With such an aim in mind, a stain-resistant dress would be a dead-end, something to negate the pleasure of the planning: it would be a waste.
+By the end of the novel, Lise’s reaction has a new framing.
+Her journey is the search for ‘Mr Right’: not a man to love, but to whom she can entrust her death.
+The dress is to be both peacock plumage and a prop.
+With such an aim in mind, a stain-resistant dress would be a waste.

-What we learn about Lise is marked by confusing contradiction and inconsistency.
-In the opening scene, she is described as a young woman.
-Later we receive a contradictory and rather clinical description, almost as if lifted from the police report, or from someone who barely knows her:
+What we learn about Lise is confusing and contradictory.
+In the opening scene, she’s described as a young woman.
+Later there’s a clinical description, almost as if lifted from the police report, or from someone who barely knows her:

 Lise is thin.
 Her height is about five-foot-six.
 Her hair is pale brown, probably tinted … she might be as young as twenty-nine or as old as thirty-six. (p18)

-When Lise creates a somewhat odd impression at the airline check-in desk, we’re told “it is almost as if, satisfied that she has successfully registered the fact of her presence at the airport”.
-There are enough red herrings in this subverted whodunnit to make this seem plausible, as though her actions are deliberate and ritualised, and all pointing the way to a death fetish.
-The difficulty in pulling together the many lies and textual inconsistencies, however, serves to shine an altogether different light on her apparent motivations.
+When Lise creates an odd impression at the airline check-in desk, we’re told “it is almost as if, satisfied that she has successfully registered the fact of her presence at the airport”.
+This is one of many red herrings in this subverted whodunnit.
+Lise’s actions are rituals, pointing the way to a death fetish.
+But beyond them lies an altogether different possibility.

-It is this that makes The Driver’s Seat so compelling and disturbing, because it presents Lise is the ‘madwoman in the attic’ brought down into the open.
-Her actions make no sense or, even when they appear to have reason (a death wish), they remain morbid and unhinged.
 At the same time, her madness is a construct: it’s the sum of all her parts blown open by a number of voices trying to take control of the story.
-Lise is passed from person to person, each encounter seeking to overwrite the one which has gone before.
+Lise is passed from person to person, each encounter overwriting the one before.
 She exits the tale as soon as it begins because she doesn’t, in fact, exist.
-What remains is a dubious reconstruction: a disturbing photo-fit that can never hope to present a seamless or attractive face.
+What remains is a reconstruction: a disturbing photo-fit.

 The ‘second narrative’ theory